LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 not to clamp the real data `codon`, but to export the vector of simulated
 alignments named as `sim`.

+For the details of this model, please read the auto-generated [narrative](https://linguaphylo.github.io/tutorials/skyline-plots/#auto-generated) from LPhy studio, where the data section is removed.

-You can look at another simple simulation using [HKY+Coalescent](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/hkyCoalescent.lphy).
+Alternatively, you can look at another simple simulation using [HKY+Coalescent](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/hkyCoalescent.lphy).
 More examples are available in the [examples](https://github.com/LinguaPhylo/linguaPhylo/blob/master/examples/) folder in the LPhy repository.

 ## LPhy Studio

+LPhy studio is a GUI to parse your script into the probabilistic graphical models.
 You can download
 [RSV2sim.lphy](https://github.com/LinguaPhylo/linguaPhylo/blob/master/tutorials/RSV2sim.lphy)
 and load it into LPhy studio.

+Now we are going to run 10 simulations.
-Change the number in the text field "reps:" from 1 to 10, then click the button "Sample".
+Change the number in the text field "reps:" from 1 to 10,
+then click the button "Sample".
 After switching the tab to "Variable Log", you will see the "true" values of these 10 simulations.
 Switching the tab to "Variable Log",